eyeseast/moby-dick/chapters/135_chapter-133.md

 “I saw him almost that same instant, sir, that Captain Ahab did, and I cried out,” said Tashtego.

+“Not the same instant; not the same—no, the doubloon is mine, Fate reserved the doubloon for me.Ionly; none of ye could have raised the White Whale first.
+There she blows!—there she blows!—there she blows!
+There again!—there again!” he cried, in long-drawn, lingering, methodic tones, attuned to the gradual prolongings of the whale’s visible jets.
+“He’s going to sound!
+In stunsails!
+Down top-gallant-sails!
+Stand by three boats.
+Mr. Starbuck, remember, stay on board, and keep the ship.
+Helm there!
+Luff, luff a point!
+So; steady, man, steady!
+There go flukes!
+No, no; only black water!
+All ready the boats there?
+Stand by, stand by!
+Lower me, Mr. Starbuck; lower, lower,—quick, quicker!” and he slid through the air to the deck.

 “He is heading straight to leeward, sir,” cried Stubb, “right away from us; cannot have seen the ship yet.”

 “Be dumb, man!
 Stand by the braces!
 Hard down the helm!—brace up!
 Shiver her!—shiver her!—So; well that!
 Boats, boats!”